 Challenges in data sharing and transfer

-I recently spoke at the apply(meetup), an event bringing together ML and data practitioners.
+I recently spoke at the apply(meetup), an event bringing together AI and data practitioners.
 Thanks to Kevin, Demetrios, Tecton for making this happen!
-Below is the transcript of my 10-minute talk.
+Below is the transcript of my talk.

-Not so long ago, I met with over 20 MLOps and another 10 DataOps companies to understand their challenges in achieving customer success during the platform evaluation phase.
+Not so long ago, I met with over 20 AI and another 10 analytics platform companies to understand their challenges in achieving customer success during the evaluation phase.
 In particular, I was interested to learn of their workflows at the very first step in the evaluation process — that of data collection and transfer.
 I had a hunch this part of the pipeline posed challenges, based on my own experiences in evaluating these platforms.

 I‘ll go over how the various platform companies address the existing challenges, some of the needs that remain unaddressed, and finally propose a new solution useful to both platform companies and their customers.

 Avoid data transfer

 To preempt the challenges that go along with customer data transfer, platform companies may choose to avoid transfer all together.

 Public or synthetic data